KhushiSaini612/OIBSIP/README.md

 # OIBSIP
-This is a repository for my tasks of Web Development Internship at Oasis Infobyte.
+This is a repository for my tasks of Web Development and Designing Internship at Oasis Infobyte.